Last updated: April 1, 2025

 Tobacco Sponsorship

-The regulations do not contain a definition of tobacco sponsorship, even though the regulations prohibit sponsorship that promotes a tobacco product.
+The law does not contain a definition of "tobacco sponsorship," even though the law prohibits sponsorship that promotes a tobacco product.
 To align with FCTC Art.
 13 and the FCTC Art.
 13 Guidelines, and to clarify the scope of the ban and aid in enforcement, the law should provide a definition of “tobacco sponsorship” in accordance with the definition contained in FCTC Art.
 1.

 Any form of contribution to any event, activity, or individual with the aim, effect or likely effect of promoting a tobacco product or tobacco use directly or indirectly.
 (FCTC Art.
 1(g))